bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build.md

 Bonita Maven repository zip files if your repository contains [REST API extensions](https://documentation.bonitasoft.com/bonita/${bonitaDocVersion}/api-extensions).
 The version of the Maven repository zip must correspond to the `bonita.version` property defined in your REST API extension's `pom.xml`.

 ::: info
-:fa-lightbulb: Starting from BCD 3.4, you can directly mount your local `~/.m2` folder to the `/home/bonita/.m2` folder in BCD controller using docker volume !
+:fa-lightbulb-o: Starting from BCD 3.4, you can directly mount your local `~/.m2` folder to the `/home/bonita/.m2` folder in BCD controller using docker volume !
 You will benefit from your already defined maven configuration, and the already cached maven artifacts in your `~/.m2/repository` folder
 :::